Did you know that meditation can literally change the grey matter in your brain, and enhance cognitive and psychological behaviors?

 I was introduced to meditation at a time in my life when I was experiencing a lot of anxiety.
 My very first meditation class was in New York City at a Buddhist Meditation Center.
 I was definitely apprehensive and wondered if I would be the only person there that wasn't a Buddhist monk and an advanced meditator.
 To my pleasant surprise, the room was filled with around 150 other young New York City professionals just like me, living a high stress life in the city that never sleeps.

 During that first meditation class, I felt my whole body melt into the chair.
 The knots in my stomach began to disappear and the aching in my legs also began to disappear.
-Or maybe I was just so focused on what the teacher was saying that I didn't notice my stomach knots of my aching legs.
 In fact, I felt like my whole body disappeared for a short time during the guided meditation.
 I was awake and alert but my whole body felt like it was no longer there.
 Wow.
 From that moment, I knew I was onto something.
-I wanted to learn and practice more.
+I wanted to more of this.

 Although I felt relaxed and focused, two of my intentions for attending the class, I learned that the purpose of meditation is actually to understand and train the mind.